Birkat Hachama: The solar calendar

 The halachic equinox usually jumps a day every century because the algorithm that established the Gregorian calendar dictates that leap years do not occur in years divisible by 100, unless also divisible by 400.
-Jewish law, however, provides no means for changing the established calendar until such a time as the Sanhedrin might be reconvened, and compensates for it by moving the date of the equinox almost every century.
+Jewish law, however, provides keeps the original computation.
 There was no shift between 1909 and 2009, however, because of the exception regarding years divisible by 400; thus, the year 2000 did contain a February 29 and no compensation was necessary.
 The table at right depicts all the vernal equinoxes from 1981 to 2009, two years in which Birkat Hachama occurs; note that the equinox does not occur at sunset (time=0) on the fourth day (Tuesday) any other years in the entire 28-year cycle.

 The halachic year of 365.25 days is equivalent to 52 weeks, 1 day and 6 hours.
 This means that any given date will, three times out of four, appear a day later in the calendar week in a subsequent year.
 For example: